orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
 firefox 45.x only | It works except when using pulseaudio and jit.
 Javascript works but through the slower interpreter path.
 YouTube works with alsa audio.
-Firefox 47+ and 49+ is broken on x32 with 45.x patches applied. strace | For debugging from this overlay.
-It depends on musl from this overlay since bits/user.h is broken in musl. gdb | For debugging from this overlay.
+Firefox 47+ and 49+ is broken on x32 with 45.x patches applied. strace | Is for debugging from this overlay.
+It depends on musl from this overlay since bits/user.h is broken in musl. gdb | Is for debugging from this overlay.
 It depends on musl from this overlay since bits/user.h is broken in musl.
-X | For windowing system
-wpa_supplicant | For wifi
-xf86-video-nouveau |
+X | Is for the windowing system.
+You need to copy 20-nouveau.conf to etc/X11/xorg.conf.d/20-video.conf and edit it especially the Hz and the driver.
+This special file loads the proper modules explicitly in the correct order instead of lazy loading them. wpa_supplicant | Is for WIFI support xf86-video-nouveau |
 xf86-video-ati |
 mplayer |